-Our partnership with Dilico enables two of their "Youth Outreach Workers" to continue to run an after school program to provide support, educate, and increase the awareness among students about the consequences of high-risk behaviour.
-One of these staff help to coach our Boys Basketball team, while the other helps to coach Girls Broomball.
-Each of these individuals act as positive role models and are committed to ensuring utmost levels of safety for our students.
+• As we returned to in-person learning at DFCHS we were back to working with Dilico's Youth Outreach Workers" to run an after school program to provide support, educate, and increase the awareness among students about the consequences of high-risk behaviour.
+One of these staff continue to help to coach our Boys Basketball team, while the other helps run other sports and after school activities.
+Each of these individuals continue to act as positive role models and are committed to ensuring utmost levels of safety for our students.

-- Dilico also continues to facilitate activities at the school to keep our youth engaged and away from high risk behaviour. - Each semester students are also involved in the "Prevent Alcohol & Risk-related Trauma in Youth" (P.A.R.T.Y.) program at the Thunder Bay Regional Health Sciences Centre, which helps to act as a strong deterrent of high-risk behaviour as they are exposed to the detrimental things that can happen as a result of drug and alcohol abuse. - As always, NNEC continues to pursue and build additional partnerships to provide additional services to keep our youth safe and well informed.
-This past year we worked with the City of Thunder Bay to implement the "Youth Inclusion Program" which saw extra support for sports, art and other after school recreational activities, providing a safe space for students to learn new skills and meet new friends.
+- When students make it out for school, they are also involved in the "Prevent Alcohol & Riskrelated Trauma in Youth" (P.A.R.T.Y.) program at the Thunder Bay Regional Health Sciences Centre each year, which helps to act as a strong deterrent of high-risk behaviour as they are exposed to the detrimental things that can happen as a result of drug and alcohol abuse. - Each year, NNEC continues to pursue and build additional partnerships to provide additional services to keep our youth safe and well informed.
+We continue to work with the City of Thunder Bay to implement the "Youth Inclusion Program" which has helped to provide extra support for sports, art and other after school recreational activities for the past five years.
+These activities provide a safe space for students to learn new skills, meet new friends, and receive guidance and insight from Youth Inclusion Program staff.